michaelsoriano/sp-forms/README.md

 # sp-forms

 A jQuery plugin that will allow you to create custom HTML forms for SharePoint.
 The plugin is designed to work with HTML.
 All configuration / setup is done via HTML.
+No scripting required.

 Note that the demo HTML contains jQuery.js (required) and Bootstrap.css (optional)